 the data to DVD or a Blu-ray disk.

 up to a secondary, external drive.
 The external drive can be stored away

 from the main computer system in case of theft, damage or fire.

-to back-up, including copying to DVD as work progresses and needless to
+to Save and back-up, including copying to DVD as work progresses and needless to

 say, back-up all completed work.